thinkfiveable/maya/README.md

 ## 📝 About The Project

 Maya is a multi-purpose, community-driven Discord bot built for the Fiveable student community.
+In addition to providing utilities for server management and moderation, this project is a learning opportunity for contributors and maintainers.

 ### Built With
-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 * [TypeScript](https://www.typescriptlang.org/)
 * [Discord.js](https://discord.js.org/)
 * [Akairo](https://github.com/discord-akairo/discord-akairo)